qualidafial/pomo/README.md

-# pomodoro-todo-cli
+# pomo

-A CLI-based pomodor + todo, inspired by pomotodo.com
+A CLI-based pomodoro tracker with linked todos, inspired by pomotodo.com